-Paying per click can lose out quickly if you are not getting paid in conversions.
+Paying per click can lose out if you are not getting paid in conversions.
 Ensure that your landing page contains your main keywords and is relevant to your ad.

 5. Stop testing…never!

 Use A/B split testing and run different ads at varying times.
 This applies also to your landing pages.
-If you have no desire to test the elements of your campaign, then you are really using the wrong traffic method here.

 6. Don’t outbid yourself